2024 Best Geological & Earth Sciences Schools in Louisiana

 If you plan on majoring in geological & earth sciences, you won't be alone since the degree program is ranked #95 in the country in terms of popularity.
 So, you have a fair amount of options to choose from when looking for a school.

 College Factual reviewed 3 schools in Louisiana to determine which ones were the best for degree seekers in the field of geological & earth sciences.
-Combined, these schools handed out 141 degrees in geological & earth sciences to qualified students.
+When you put them all together, these colleges and universities awarded 142 degrees in geological & earth sciences during the 2021-2022 academic year.

 Choosing a Great Geological & Earth Sciences School